sandesh1402/sandesh1402/README.md

 # Hi there 👋 I M Sandesh Pal

 ## Data Scientist🧿
-- 🙌 An entry-level data scientist who is intere=ted in building models for providing useful business insights.
+- 🙌 An entry-level data scientist who is interested in building models for providing useful business insights.
 - ⚡ Eager to apply the same knowledge to real-world business problems.
 - 🔥 Actively looking for data analytics / data science opportunities.
 - 🌱 I’m currently learning Data Science And Also exploring the other sides of it.